gSchool/angular-11-curriculum/04-project-3/09-in-class-assessment.md

 PCF_SPACE: "Cohort-B"
 ```

-Finally, create a repository in GitLab, change the origin to the new link, and push up your code.
+Finally, create a repository in GitLab, change the origin to the repository link, and push up your code.

 After pushing the assessment to GitLab, you can find the link to your application by going to `CI/CD > Jobs`.
 Then select the deploy-dev job.
 Within the logs there is a route which will be the URL to your application.